cqb13/Numby-hack/README.md

 <h1>Modules:</h1>
 <h2>General:</h2>
 <pre>
-Auto Log Plus    || Automatically disconnects at a specific time and/or place Better Place     || Allows you to place blocks in weird ways Bayblade         || Roates you.
+Auto Log Plus    || Automatically disconnects you when a specific condition is met Better Place     || Allows you to place blocks in weird ways Bayblade         || Roates you.
 Chat Encrypt     || Encrypts your chat messages